Seby Zavala Player Props: White Sox vs. Yankees

 Seby Zavala Player Prop Bets: White Sox vs. Yankees - June 8

-Seby Zavala -- with a slugging percentage of .458 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the New York Yankees, with Randy Vasquez on the mound, on June 8 at 7:05 PM ET.
+Seby Zavala -- with a slugging percentage of .458 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the New York Yankees, with Luis Severino on the mound, on June 8 at 4:05 PM ET.

-In his last game, he hit two homers in his last game (going 2-for-3) against the Yankees.
+In his most recent game, he hit two homers in his last appearance (going 2-for-3) against the Yankees.

 Seby Zavala Game Info & Props vs. the Yankees